 Adding Movie Cameras to a Movie Track

-To add a new movie camera before or after a camera on a movie track, right-click on this camera to bring up the context menu and choose either Add Movie Camera After or Add Movie Camera Before.
+To add a new movie camera before or after a camera on a movie track, right-click on this camera to bring up the context menu and choose either Add Camera After or Add Camera Before.

 Removing a Movie Camera

 To remove a movie camera, select it on the floor plan and press the Delete key.

 You can also select a camera in the Inspector by its name and click the Delete button below the list.

 Removing a Movie Track